-2. If the Ground Jury finds that either athlete or horse, after an accident, is not fit to compete they must impose elimination.
+2. If the Ground compete they Jury finds t must impose hat either eliminatio athlete n. or horse, after an accident, is not fit to

 CHAPTER 11 - OFFICIALS

 Article 259.1 Accreditation of Officials

 1. All Officials must be current members of the Equestrian Australia, if necessary the relevant State jumping council or sub-committee and accredited by that organization.